 No!
-I’m not attending to either basically because I don’t live in the USA.
+I’m not attending either, basically because I don’t live in the USA.
 I would LOVE to go to The Harry Potter Home Entertainment Celebration in Orlando because it sounds really good and magical, and I almost went if it wasn’t for the fact that I just went in June and my father almost Crucio-ed me when I asked him to send me alone.
 I think it will be a really nice experience because when you go to the Wizarding World of Harry Potter without any event the experience is gorgeous, amazing, awesome… every little great word you can imagine… Now imagine that experience with the actors and a special event—UNFORGIVABLE.
 Anyway, I’m definitely going another year when another event happens, believe me.
 If not, I’d call a dementor to suck my soul.
 Ok, just kidding.

 Do you have anything else you’d like to add?
 Maybe a theory you still believe to be true, a shout-out, praise for yours truly?

 Huh… I just want to say THANK YOU if you read all of this.
 If not, well, I don’t blame you, because I did write a lot, didn’t I?
 Anyway, what else can I say of the amazing MuggleNet besides that I love it and I have loved it since I knew it?
-You have been my HP source every since I discovered you because of Google, the God of the Internet, and I feel really special every time I have something to do with either the website or MuggleCast, so thank you!
+You have been my HP source ever since I discovered you because of Google, the God of the Internet, and I feel really special every time I have something to do with either the website or MuggleCast, so thank you!
 Bye, keep going with the Potter-craziness.
-I’ll never forget all the experiences I shared with the fandom and the MuggleNet followers, all the times we fell asleep reaaally late, the times I did homework while listening to MuggleCast, the live coverages and streamings—just everything!
+I’ll never forget all the experiences I shared with the fandom and the MuggleNet followers, all the times we fell asleep reaaally late, the times I did homework while listening to MuggleCast, the live coverages, and streamings—just everything!
 I mean, I even met people from here!
 Thanks.